Describing Art In Spanish | Spanish Art Vocabulary

 Basic Supplies You’ll Need

-Beforehand, you’ll need to have some basic supplies and an artwork.
-They are helpful to visually process the language into memory.
+Beforehand, you’ll need to have some basic supplies and artwork.
+They are helpful in visually processing the language into memory.
 This method is very effective for visual and kinesthetic learners.
-Keep in mind, this is not about technique or making a copy of the artwork, rather learning language visually.
+Keep in mind, this is not about technique or making a copy of the artwork, but rather learning language visually.

 Basic Art Supplies

-All you need is paper and pencil or pen.
-The best learning, especially for visual and kinesthetic learners, happens with drawing details from memory in the third step.
+All you need is paper and a pencil or pen.
+The best learning, especially for visual and kinesthetic learners, happens by drawing details from memory in the third step.
 Here are some options for art supplies you can use.